Enrolment is now open.

 The school website is also continually updated providing calendar dates and recent news items.

-- How do the fees work?
+- How do the parent contributions work?

 Each term teachers organize incursions and excursions as part of the curriculum program.
 A notice will be sent home with the details and cost of the activity.
 This fee can be paid at the office anytime prior to the event.
 Activities change depending on the unit being taught.
 Regular activities will include swimming in Term 4 and the Prep breakfast.